tiendu/tiendu.github.io/_posts/2026-06-13-gold-saddle-is-not-farm-eng.md

 The problem is where the effort goes.

-That is why the Elon Musk 100-hour work week story stayed in my head for a long time.
+That is why stories about 100-hour work weeks stayed in my head for a long time.

-I remember hearing about it and thinking about it again and again.
+I remember hearing them and thinking about them again and again.

 Why?

 Just why?

-Part of me admired it.
+Part of me admired them.

 I think many people do.

-There is something seductive about the image of someone working 100 hours a week, sleeping on the floor, pushing through exhaustion, building something huge.
+There is something seductive about the image of someone working all the time, sleeping on the floor, pushing through exhaustion, building something huge.

 It makes effort look clean.